iandeboisblanc/hipmunk-chatbot/README.md

 ### Start Server

-In order to interact with the Lessenger UI, the webserver is expected to run on `localhost:9000`.
-To start the node process, run:
 ```
 yarn start
 ```
+**NOTE:** In order to interact with the Lessenger UI, the webserver is expected to run on `localhost:9000`.

 During development, it may be useful to run the process using [nodemon](https://nodemon.io/) instead.
 To run with nodemon, install nodemon then use the command: